0chroma/recipra/README.md

 - Decentralized Identity: Create an identity once on your device, and use it anywhere.
 There isn't a need to choose a server that hosts your identity like you would with federated solutions.
 - Passwordless Login: The application transfers your existing identity to a new device in order to "sign in".
 You can also keep a backup code in the event that all your devices are lost.
-- Data Locality: Group related data is only stored on members' devices, and is *not* stored on a global blockchain
+- Data Locality: Community related data is only stored on member devices, and is *not* stored on a global blockchain
 - Data Decentralization: Any member's device can serve data to another community member's devices, making the data highly available in the event of a device going offline temporarily.
 Data will also be available across many physical locations for low-latency access.
 - Smartphone Friendly: Devices with limited storage can pull down data from those with ample storage on-demand.
 Devices with metered connections can set limits to how much data they serve.
 - Communal Resources: Group members are incentivized to install the application on devices with reliable, high bandwitdh connections in order to increase the community's capabilities (ie, granting the members higher video call quality)
 - Modularity: The application should act only as scaffolding for creating a decentralized community, members should be able to adapt the application for their needs through user-made plugins
-- Portability: The application should work on low-cost or public devices that is accessible to everyone
+- Portability: The application should work on low-cost or public devices that are accessible to everyone

 ## Plugin Ideas